International Affairs (IA) is offered only as a dual major; therefore, it must be combined with another major.

 Applying to International Affairs

 IA is a selective program and students must apply for admission.
 IA is offered only as a dual major, which means that all students must also choose a second major field before applying.
-Application must be made to the Director of the IA program and will be reviewed by the Director and the IA advisers.
+Application must be made to the Chair of the IA program and will be reviewed by the Chair and the IA advisers.

 Application Form (PDF)